Jose F. Caro: Eli Lilly & Comp.

 After a decade of work in drug discovery Caro was recruited again by the Brody School of Medicine at ECU, where he became the Associate Dean for Clinical Investigation and the founding Director of the ECU Metabolic Institute.

 During his medical career Caro published more than 200 research papers, book chapters and editorials, registered 8 patents (CA2282341A1, WO1998036767A1, CA2281888, US5965521, WO1998036763, WO2000024418, EP1128840, WO2000024418) and delivered many honorary lectures such as the Banting and Best Lecture at the University of Toronto, Canada; the A.M.
 Cohen Memorial Lecture in Jerusalem, Israel; the Alexander Marble Lecture at Harvard Medical School; the Mithoffer Memorial Lecture at the Medical University of South Carolina; the Bernardo A. Houssay Lecture in San Jose, Costa Rica; and the Karl Paschis and Leslie Nicholas lectures in Philadelphia, among others.

 For the sum of his work Caro was elected Miembro Honorario of the Real Academia de Medicina of Granada, Spain.
-Also hononary co-director (together with C. Ronald Kahn), and ceremony lecturer of the Peking University Diabetes Center.
+Also honorary co-director (together with C. Ronald Kahn), and ceremony lecturer of the Peking University Diabetes Center.

 Caro left Medicine in 2008 as the Distinguished Professor of Medicine Emeritus to start a new career in art.